 Belle's life-span was another thing that amazed me.
 The storm only lasted for five days from its origin near the Bahamas on August 6th to August 10th.
 The storm had been a tropical wave that departed from the coast of Africa on or about July 28th.
 Caught up in a very strong easterly flow, the disturbance moved across the Atlantic, and by July 31st, it had reached the vicinity of the Bahamas.
 There it stalled, and actually did a loop as steering currents over the storm broke down.

 Belle eventually made up its mind where to go after becoming a storm, and intensified to a hurricane.
 The storm was a major hurricane for only about a period of 12 to 18 hours, but it did have maximum sustained winds in excess of 120 mph when it was east of Florida.
 Belle actually made only one landfall, and that was over Long Island in New York.
-By that time, it had weakened to a tropical storm with only 65 mph winds.
+By that time, it had weakened to a minimal hurricane with only 75 mph winds.
 According to Wikipedia, the storm parallel the coast at a distance of just about 100 miles offshore.
 Hurricane Warnings had been posted from Georgia all the way up to Maine.

 The minimum central pressure recorded at its peak intensity was 957 mb, or 28.26 inches of Hg.
 Located near the Outer Banks of North Carolina, Belle began to weaken once it moved into the more temperate and cooler waters of the Mid-Atlantic and Northeast.
 Hurricane Belle had a track along the East Coast that was quite similar to another storm being commemorated this year by Hurricaneville, and that was Hurricane Bob of 1991.
 The only difference was that Bob moved east of Long Island, and made a direct hit on Southeastern Massachusetts.